 During the 2012 Legislative Session, the Hearing Healthcare Providers of CA with the support of the Board sponsored SB 1444 (Anderson), to amend the SBCWA to include an authorization for the Board to adopt implementing regulations to carry out the purposes and objectives of the warranty provisions, thereby, creating further clarity to the consumer's right of return for hearing aid devices.
-SB 1444 did move forward as there was concern expressed regarding the Board's purview over contractual issues, specifically matters involving express and implied terms.
+SB 1444 did not move forward as there was concern expressed regarding the Board's purview over contractual issues, specifically matters involving express and implied terms.

 The Board is interested in pursuing these necessary amendments.
-Another alternative, amending the Civil Code, would be for the Board to exempt hearing aids from the SBCWA entirely and craft language in the Business and Professions Code outlining the right of return for hearing aid devices.
+Another alternative, to amending the Civil Code, would be for the Board to exempt hearing aids from the SBCWA entirely and craft language in the Business and Professions Code outlining the right of return for hearing aid devices.
 The Board is seeking the Senate Business, Professions, and Economic Development Committee's assistance in crafting legislation which would provide clarity regarding the consumer's right of return for hearing aid devices.

-Services provided by Regional Centers for Deaf/Hearing Impaired Children
+Services provided by Regional Centers for Deaf/Hard of Hearing Impaired Children

-The Regional Center system serves as the Part C (birth-3) Early Intervention Provider for infants and children who have both a hearing impairment and an additional disability (e.g., intellectual disability, autism).
+The Department of Developmental Services contracts with 21 Regional Centers in California to provide services for infants and children who have both a hearing impairment and an additional disability (e.g., intellectual disability, autism).
+Such services are provided in accordance with the Individuals with Disabilities Education Act (IDEA), Part C (birth-3years old).

-The infant who has a hearing loss (is Deaf, or hard-of-hearing, referred to as D/HH) requires specialized services by individuals who have expertise in language (and speech) development in the D/HH infant or toddler and their family.
+The infant who has a hearing loss (is deaf or hard-of-hearing, referred to as D/HH) requires specialized services by individuals who have expertise in language (and speech) development in the D/HH infant or toddler and their family.
 Language development, including the development of oral speech, American Sign Language (ASL) or both, is time-sensitive, and the impact of delayed diagnosis and delayed intervention on the development of language has been well-documented in the research and education literature.